Left and Right in Spanish: A thorough look

 Q: Are there any other ways to indicate left and right in Spanish?

 A: While izquierda and derecha are the standard terms, you can sometimes use descriptive phrases, particularly when providing directions.
-For instance, you could say "a la mano izquierda" (to the left hand) or describe the relative position to landmarks.
-However, izquierda and derecha are always preferred for clarity and conciseness.
+To give you an idea, you could say "a la mano izquierda" (to the left hand) or describe the relative position to landmarks.
+Even so, izquierda and derecha are always preferred for clarity and conciseness.

 Q: How important is it to understand the political connotations of izquierda and derecha?